ICD-101: Nothing says Christmas like learning to code mental disorders

-To recognize that the holidays could be a stressful time, Coder Coach Kristi Swanson is assigning ICD-10-CM codes to Christmas Carols for the Psychologically Challenged.
+To recognize that the holidays could be a stressful time, Coder Coach Kristi Stanton is assigning ICD-10-CM codes to Christmas Carols for the Psychologically Challenged.

 It's a mashup of mental disorders, Christmas carols and medical coding: